SoftWriters/RestaurantReviews/README.md

 ![](./diagrams/Entities.png)

 ## TODO
-- Delete a review
 - A couple of integration unit tests for controllers
+- Swagger comments

 ## Notes
 - Currently, the project is configured to automatically drop/re-create the database each time.
 You can set the DropDb variable = false in project properties or run without the debugger to avoid this behavior.

 ## Possible Future Enhancements
 - Authentication/Authorization
 - Creating/Deleting a review ABSOLUTELY needs to be properly authenticated.
-Users should only be allowed to create reviews "as themselves" and they should only be allowed to delete their own reviews
+Users should only be allowed to create reviews "as themselves" and they should only be allowed to delete their own reviews (unless an admin role is desired that would have permission to delete any user's review)
 - API Versioning
 - Should also include street address when checking for duplicate restaurants
-- Would be good to use an address standardization service when checking for duplicate restaurants
+- Would be good to use an address standardization service when checking for duplicate restaurants to avoid things like "Street" vs "St" vs "St." or 5/9 digit zip codes
 - Moderator review/approval of reviews
 - User signup/verification